|Course Length:||1 Year Full-Time, 18 Months Part-Time|

 Changes may be necessary to comply with the requirements of accrediting bodies, revisions to subject benchmarks statements, to keep courses updated and contemporary, or as a result of student feedback.
 We reserve the right to make variations if we consider such action to be necessary or in the best interests of students.

-The normal minimum requirement is a lower second-class honours degree in a health or social care related subject.
+The normal minimum requirement is a degree equivalent to UK first-class or second-class honours (2:2 or above) in a health or social care related subject.
 Other subjects may be considered subject to a successful interview.
 You must be currently working in a health care setting.

 Recognition of Prior Learning